Prithvi (missile): Dhanush (missile)

 Dhanush (lit.
 'Bow') is a variant of the surface-to-surface or ship-to-ship Prithvi III missile for the Indian Navy.
 It is capable of carrying both conventional as well as nuclear warheads with pay-load capacity of 500 kg-1000 kg and can strike targets in the maximum range of 750 km.
 Dhanush is a system consisting of a stabilization platform and the missile.
 It is a customized version of the Prithvi and is certified for sea worthiness.
 Dhanush has to be launched from a hydraulically stabilized launch pad.
 Its low range acts against it and thus it is seen as a weapon either to be used to destroy an aircraft carrier or an enemy port.
 The Dhanush missile can be used as an anti-ship weapon as well as for destroying land targets depending on the range.
-The missile has been tested from surface ships of the navy many times.
+The missile has been tested from surface ships of the navy multiple times.